 }

-You can able to see below the expected output with the proper response code 200 OK.
+Below is the expected output with the proper response code 200 OK.

 Second Approach